corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/api-contract-constraints.md

 The Java system property `-Dnet.corda.node.disableHashConstraints="true"` may be set to relax the hash constraint checking behaviour.
 For this to work, every participant of the network must set the property to the same value.
 Therefore, this mode should only be used upon
-“out of band” agreement by all participants in a network.
+"out of band" agreement by all participants in a network.

 {{< warning >}}
 This flag should remain enabled until every hash constrained state is exited from the ledger.